CRAGENOMICA/mstatspop/docs/tfa_merge.md

 ## Implementation Notes

 1. Sequence Order
-   - Files may have sequences in different orders
+   - Files may have scaffolds in different orders
-   - The sequence mapping handles this difference
+   - The scaffold mapping handles this difference
    - Output follows the sequence order of the first file

 2. Sample Names